 Verbally declaring its sanctification before it is born: Nedarim 13a

-Attempting to sanctify a first-born Kosher animal for an offering: Temurah 25a
+Attempting to sanctify a bechor for an offering: Temurah 25a

-Status of the animal if a Gentile is a joint owner: Pesachim 6a
+Status of the animal if a nochri is a joint owner: Pesachim 6a

 Status of an animal if its mother had been sanctified for Temple use, and then the mother had become blemished and been redeemed: Temurah 10b, 33b

-Need for Rabbinic Accreditation of an Expert to examine a Blemish: Yuma 78a; Sanhedrin 5a-b
+Need for Rabbinic accreditation of an Expert to examine a Blemish: Yoma 78a; Sanhedrin 5a-b

 Whether an expert may examine a blemish without the Kohen who received the animal present: Temurah 8b